iamipheco/Lesson_3_Final_Task_1_Anyaefiena_Ifechukwu/README.md

 - This webpage contains a responsive and interactive website layout using CSS media queries, grids and advanced layout techniques, and pseudo-classes and pseudo-elements.

 ## Files
 - index.html This is the main page of the FCC clone page.
-It contains information about the page.
+It contains information about the webpage.

 - css/ This directory contains a CSS file used for styling the website.